robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 .. note:: Automatic type conversion is new in Robot Framework 3.1.

-Asynchronous Keywords
+Asynchronous keywords
 ~~~~~~~~~~~~~~~~~~~~~

 Starting from Robot Framework 6.1, it is possible to run async functions
-from the test libraries just like normal functions.
+from the libraries just like normal functions.
 For example:

 .. sourcecode:: python